-Twenty years ago, CEOs of companies did not have computers on their desks.
+Thirty five years ago, CEOs of companies did not have computers on their desks.
 They did not have the time or skill to operate these complex machines and applications, so they had their secretaries and other staffs do this for them.
 Today you will become obsolete if you don’t at least personally possess multiple electronic devices such as laptops, smart phones and electronic notebooks to have the information you need at your fingertips.

 Business analytics are the next wave

-Today many businesspeople don’t really know what predictive modeling, forecasting, design of experiments or mathematical optimization mean or do.
+Today many business people don’t really know what predictive modeling, forecasting, design of experiments or mathematical optimization mean or do.
 Over the next 10 years, use of these powerful techniques will become mainstream, just as financial analysis and computers have.
 Executives, managers and employee teams who do not understand, interpret and leverage these assets will put their careers and companies at risk.